21 Genius Uses for Hand Sanitizer You’ll Wish You Knew Before

 Clean your keyboard

 Did you realize that your keyboard can be just as dirty as a toilet seat?
 To address the keyboard problem, keep your hands clean, and wipe your keyboard with hand sanitizer on a cloth—preferably microfiber.
 Be sure to unplug it or turn it off first.
+Check out these 7 reasons you need to clean your laptop ASAP.

 Clean your mouse